-Often, your child feels frustrated by the inability to focus or distressed by their own behaviors and how they often drive their peers away.
-They are struggling with everyday life, and you worry about their unhappiness and their future success in life.
+Often, your child feels frustrated by the inability to focus, distressed by their own behaviors, and upset that they often drive their peers away.
+They are struggling with everyday life, and you worry about their unhappiness, anxiety, and their future success in life.

-You truly want your child fit in with others and do well at school and at home.
-But you have no idea how to help them manage all of the distracting energy they seem to have inside them.
+You truly want your child to fit in with others and do well in school and at home.
+But, you have no idea how to help them manage all of the distracting energy they seem to have inside of them.
 You never imagined how tiring this journey would be.
-And you certainly didn’t expect you’d need to reach out for profession help.
+And, you certainly didn’t expect that you’d need to reach out for profession help.